Updated: 4th September 2020

-A Members’ Voluntary Liquidation (MVL) represents an effective winding-up of a solvent company, allowing directors and stakeholders to unlock their capital in a tax-efficient manner
+A Members’ Voluntary Liquidation (MVL) is a formal process which winds up the affairs of a solvent company, allowing directors and shareholders to extract the value of the business in both a tax-efficient and cost-effective manner.

-Shareholders appoint a Liquidator, and a Statutory Declaration of Solvency is required, stating that the directors have conducted a full enquiry of company affairs and believe that it can repay its debts, with interest, within a 12-month period.
+A Statutory Declaration of Solvency must be sworn, attesting to the fact that the directors have conducted a full enquiry of the company’s affairs and believe that it is in a position repay its debts, with interest, within a 12-month period.

 It is a criminal offense to sign a declaration of solvency when you are aware your company is in fact insolvent.
 It is vitally important that you are up front and honest in your discussions with your insolvency practitioner; if it is decided that an MVL is not appropriate, they will be able to advise you on alternative routes should you still wish to close your company.

 Striking off a company – a process sometimes known as dissolving – is an informal way of closing down a solvent company which is no longer required and is an alternative to the MVL process.
 The process is relatively straightforward – so long as no objections to the strike off application are received – and it is also a cheaper option than an MVL.